 Responsibility for Other Consents/Agreements

-The applicant is solely responsible for ensuring that all additional consents and agreements are obtained from other authorities, as relevant.
-Separate approval to connect into the network is required from Ausgrid in accordance with letter dated 13 October 2021.
-Reference TRIM 2017/12/285.
+The applicant is solely responsible for ensuring that all additional consents and agreements are obtained from other authorities, as relevant including any Controlled Activity approval for works within the watercourse.
+Separate approval to connect into the network is required from Ausgrid in accordance with advice dated 13 October 2021.